-Over the three years that I was on the Flight, there were many examples of searching for and rescuing lost hunters and fishermen, searching for overdue aircraft and many relatively minor incidents.
+Over the three years that I was on the flight, there were many examples of searching for and rescuing lost hunters and fishermen, searching for overdue aircraft and many relatively minor incidents.
 There were several major ones.
-My first major SAR operation was to the location where a CF101 Voodoo, while undertaking a radar directed low level stern attack on a target T33, had pulled through instead of up and had plowed headfirst into the Precambrian Shield, killing both crewmembers.
+My first major SAR operation was to the location where a CF101 Voodoo, while undertaking a radar directed low level stern attack on a target T33 and had pulled through instead of up and had plowed headfirst into the Precambrian shield, killing both crewmembers.

-In January 1970, the powers that be decided that all remaining “Army trained” pilots should be instrument rated, so eleven of us were sent on Special Instrument Rating (SIR) Course 7001 at Portage La Prairie, Manitoba where we were exposed to the C45 Expeditor for the next three months.
+In January 1970, the powers that be decided that all remaining “army trained” pilots should be instrument rated, so eleven of us were sent on Special Instrument Rating (SIR) Course 700 at Portage La Prairie, Manitoba where we were exposed to the C45 Expeditor for the next three months.

 The only crew injury was Corporal Ron Service’s broken collar bone when he fell against a rock that had folded the hoist door into the cabin.

 The next day a Trenton Labrador that had come to help backed into the shore line of a small lake to let off the search team and hit trees, bending its rear pylon.
-There were now four machines in the bush and our own Bruce Wright, who had brought twin Hueys up from Petawawa where he was now stationed, was the one to find the body of the second CF5 pilot.
+There were now four machines in the bush and our own Bruce Wright, who had piloted one of the single engine Hueys up from 403 Squadron in Petawawa where he was now stationed, was the one to find the body of the second CF5 pilot.
 An expensive, sad operation all round.

 A quite bizarre incident occurred the fall of the same year.